micmejia/bible-dump/AMPC/John/John 8.md

-Then they said to Him, Where is this [^b]Father of Yours?
+Then they said to Him, Where is this Father of Yours?
 Jesus answered, You know My Father as little as you know Me.
 If you knew Me, you would know My Father also.